 Best Value Grills & Smokers of 2014

 To help you find your next pride and joy, AmazingRibs.com has named its Top 10 Best Value Charcoal Grills, Gas Grills, and Smokers.
 AmazingRibs.com is, according to all the rating services, the most popular barbecue and grilling website in the world, by far.
-The site's Equipment Reviews section contains more than 300 grill and smoker reviews and ratings from more than 140 manufacturers.
+The site's Equipment Reviews section contains almost 500 grill and smoker reviews and ratings from more than 180 manufacturers.
 There is nothing close anywhere.

 Some categories, like kamados and pellet smokers are growing rapidly.
 Kamados are usually egg shaped and well insulated, with many made from ceramics.
 They excel at smoking and winter cooking.
 Pellet smokers are another hot item.
 They burn wood pellets made from compressed hardwood sawdust from saw mills and most have thermostat controls, just like your kitchen oven.